IPDRM 2025

 Runtime System/Middleware Techniques.
 Design, and Evaluation

-• Runtime/Middleware for accelerators or appliances
+• Runtime/middleware for large-scale computing, accelerators, or appliances

-• Network and I/O middleware technology
+• Network and IO middleware technology

-• Modeling and Performance Analysis of Runtime Systems
+• Modeling and performance analysis of runtime systems

 • Runtime-architecture co-design